About the disease

-The choice of sick sinus syndrome treatment (SSS) depends on the degree of heart rhythm abnormalities, arrhythmia and severity of medical symptoms.
+Choice of sick sinus syndrome treatment (SSS) depends on the degree of heart rhythm abnormalities, arrhythmia and severity of medical symptoms.
 Most effective treatment option is pacemaker implantation

-Main method of treatment of sick sinus syndrome is pacemaker.
-It is required if there is chronic heart failure and there is a possibility of sudden cardiac death.
+Pacemaker implantation is required if patient has chronic heart failure and there is a possibility of sudden cardiac death.
 The pacemaker generates impulses and increases heart beat until it becomes normal.
 It is also good for the elderly, because usually their heart welcomes the introduction of the device, which can support the heart rhythm.
 The only problem is that heart can get used to the pacemaker very quickly, that`s why it patients who undergo this kind of therapy are likely to have to wear the pacemaker for the rest of their lives.
 There were no known complications; although there is a slight possibility that pacemaker may bring some kind of infection.
 The chances of that are very slim.

-Sick sinus syndrome (SSS) usually has a tendency for progression, so if the treatments is suddenly sropped the clinical symptoms may worsen and the patient may develop other heart diseases.
+Sick sinus syndrome (SSS) usually has a tendency for progression, so if the treatments is suddenly stopped clinical symptoms may worsen and patient may develop other heart diseases.